belmix/zclassic-swing-wallet-ui-1/README.md

 ## Graphical user interface wrapper for the [Zen](https://zencash.io/) command line tools

-This program provides a Graphical User Interface (GUI) for the ZCash client tools that acts as a wrapper and presents the information in a user-friendly manner.
+This program provides a Graphical User Interface (GUI) for the ZEN client tools that acts as a wrapper and presents the information in a user-friendly manner.

 ![Screenshot](https://github.com/aicjofs/Zen-swing-wallet-ui/raw/master/docs/ZclassicWallet.png "Main Window")